ostendorflab/bescreen/README.md

 #### The dbSNP VCF
 To use rsIDs from dbSNP as input you need to build a local dbSNP database.
 To do this first download the dbSNP VCF from here: ftp://ftp.ncbi.nih.gov/snp/organisms/human_9606/VCF/00-All.vcf.gz to here `(bescreen/)bescreen/resources/dbSNP/snp/organisms/human_9606/VCF/`.

-If you have done so use the the script `(bescreen/)bescreen/dbsnp_sqlite3.py` to create the local database by executing this command in the download folder using your environment:
+If you have done so use the the script `(bescreen/)bescreen/dbsnp_sqlite3.py` to create the local database by executing the following commands:
 ```
 git clone https://github.com/ostendorflab/bescreen.git # if not already done
 cd bescreen # if not already done
+cd bescreen # yes, once more; you should be in (bescreen/)bescreen/ now
+conda activate bescreen # if not already done; replace bescreen with one of the above mentioned environment names in the parentheses
 python dbsnp_sqlite3.py --dbsnp-vcf resources/dbSNP/snp/organisms/human_9606/VCF/00-All.vcf.gz --rsid-db resources/dbSNP/snp/organisms/human_9606/VCF/rsid.db # adjust the paths according to your needs
 ```
 This might take several hours and needs a lot of memory.
 If someone you know already generated this file, it might be best to ask them for the file.
 The generated file will be around 20 GB in size.
 For best compatibility store the generated `rsid.db` at `(bescreen/)bescreen/resources/dbSNP/snp/organisms/human_9606/VCF/`.